Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 Measures the width of an input pulse from 1µs to 1 second with 0.1µs resolution.

-'pin' is the I/O pin to use for the measurement, it must be previously configured as a digital input. 'polarity' is the type of pulse to measure, if zero the function will return the width of the next negative pulse, if non zero it will measure the
+´pin´ is the I/O pin to use for the measurement, it must be previously configured as a digital input. ´polarity´ is the type of pulse to measure, if zero the function will return the width of the next negative pulse, if non zero it will measure the
 next positive pulse.

-'t1' is the timeout applied while waiting for the pulse to arrive, 't2' is the timeout used while measuring the pulse.
+´t1´ is the timeout applied while waiting for the pulse to arrive, ´t2´ is the timeout used while measuring the pulse.
 Both are in microseconds (µs) and are optional.
-If 't2' is omitted the value of 't1' will be used for both timeouts.
-If both 't1' and 't2' are omitted then the timeouts will be set at 100000 (i.e.
+If ´t2´ is omitted the value of ´t1´ will be used for both timeouts.
+If both ´t1´ and ´t2´ are omitted then the timeouts will be set at 100000 (i.e.

 100ms).